June 14, 2025 (8mo ago) — last updated February 22, 2026 (12d ago)

 2. VIA Character Strengths Survey

-Developed by positive psychologists, the VIA Survey identifies your top character strengths from 24 validated traits (like curiosity, perseverance, and kindness).
-The focus on building strengths rather than fixing weaknesses makes it a practical tool for wellbeing and purposeful action.
+Developed by positive psychologists, the VIA Survey identifies your top character strengths from 24 validated traits (such as curiosity, perseverance, and kindness).
+Its strengths-focused approach helps you apply what you already do well to build wellbeing and purpose.

 VIA Character Strengths Survey